qemqemqem/template_for_ai_planning/guidelines/STORY_POINTS.md

 # AI Development Story Points Guide

 This document defines story point values for AI-assisted development and provides guidance on how to approach tasks of different sizes and types.
+This guide works in conjunction with the [DECISION_MAKING.md](./DECISION_MAKING.md) and [CONVENTIONS.md](./CONVENTIONS.md) documents.

 ## Story Point Definitions for AI Development

 Story points measure complexity, uncertainty, and effort rather than time.
 For AI development, we use the Fibonacci scale (1, 2, 3, 5, 8, 13, 21).
+These estimates help determine the appropriate decision-making approach as outlined in [DECISION_MAKING.md](./DECISION_MAKING.md).

 ## Story Point Scale